-We did on my first house when I got married, but we never used it.
-The whole kitchen was gutted and the space the toilet occupied was taken up by the new kitchen.
+We had one in my first house when I got married, but we never used it.
+The whole kitchen was gutted and the space the toilet occupied, which was 1/4 of the original kitchen, was taken up by the new kitchen.

-I guess we had it easy, but I am sure there are many people who have fond (or not so fond) memories of them.
+I guess we had it easy, growing up in the 50’s and more recently, but I am sure there are many people who have fond (or not so fond) memories of them.

 One of my bygone recollections,